energy-dsi/dpn-flux-deployment/README.md

 The workload directory contains the DPN configuration files.
 As part of the deployment process, the Azure Cosmos DB and Event Hubs configuration details are required to populate the necessary configuration files.

+#### Update the /dpn-flux-deployment/clusters/CHANGE_TO_CLUSTER_NAME/workload/core/2-access/kustomization.yaml
+- Line 23 with the Cosmos DB Password

 #### Update /dpn-flux-deployment/clusters/CHANGE_TO_CLUSTER_NAME/workload/core/2-access/api/patches/config/api.env